 VOCAL (formerly the Public Programmes Team at Manchester University NHS Foundation Trust) came to Research for the Future looking for people with diabetes and respiratory disease who used a smartphone to share opinions on a research proposal.
 The proposal looked at a trial of a new smartphone app to help people better manage their own […]

 After a cardiac event such as a heart attack, people attend cardiac rehabilitation services to help stop the disease from getting worse.
 Some people with heart disease may not look overweight but may have lower levels of muscle and higher levels of fat which may put them at greater risk of having another heart attack. […]

-One in five people in the UK own a wearable device, such as a smartwatch, to track their health.
-Researchers at the University of Manchester and University of York are interested in finding out whether wearing these devices can help people with long term conditions to manage their care.
-For example what sort of tasks […]
+One in five people in the UK owns a wearable device, such as a smartwatch, to track their health.
+A team of researchers from The Wearable Clinic, based at The University of Manchester were interested to understand if wearing such a device can help people with long-term conditions manage aspects of their health and care. […]

 Dr Kiera Bartlett, Research Associate, Manchester Centre for Health Psychology, University of Manchester shares her feedback having accessed Research for the Future

 The number of people living with a long term health condition is increasing.
 NIHR CLAHRC Greater Manchester are working with Heywood, Middleton and Rochdale Clinical Commissioning Group (HMR CCG) to carry out a project to evaluate a new way of using technology to identify and support patients at risk of hospital admission due to specific long-term conditions such as heart failure, diabetes and chronic obstructive pulmonary disease.

 Ali Hindi, researcher at Manchester University gives his experience of using Research for the Future to recruit to his recent study